EngqvistLab/Tome/README.md

 * 3.2.1.1_all.fasta: the same file as described in Section 3
 * 3.2.1.1_all.xlsx: the same file as described in Section 3
 * blast_3.2.1.1.tsv: blast results in outfmt 6 format
-* Q1Z0D7_homologs.fasta: a fasta file which contains seqeunces for all homologs of query enzyme
+* Q1Z0D7_homologs.fasta: a fasta file which contains sequences for all homologs of query enzyme
 * Q1Z0D7_homologs.xlsx: an excel file with following columns:
   * uniprot id
   * Identity(%) from blast